Interview by Lidia Ratoi

 Of all the newest advancements in art created by intelligent software/machines (different pioneering work and projects from Magenta, Google’s IAM: from AI-generated poetry, music and artworks (my artificial muse…), how do you predict they are going to impact our future societies?

 Well, I wouldn’t necessarily lump everything in your list together as equally influential.
-But in general, I hope that these types of projects will help us to see—and thus, understand—how social, cultural, technical, and political systems are changing who we are and what we do.
+But in general, I hope these projects will help us see—and thus, understand—how social, cultural, technical, and political systems are changing who we are and what we do.
 In other words, I hope these systems generate more questions than answers.
 What does it mean for human creativity when a computer can make its own art?

 How does machine vision differ from human vision, and what does that difference reveal about our own culturally-developed ways of looking?
 Why are we worried when we see a physically-embodied AI-controlled software system making a painting but not so worried when we see non-physically-embodied AI-controlled software systems (such as Google or Facebook) reconfiguring how we find information or with whom we call a “friend?”